sdiehl/wiwinwlh/tutorial.md

 ```

 For example we seamlessly mix and match error handling, tracing, and stateful
-updates inside of one computation without the new to create a layered monad.
+updates inside of one computation without the need to create a layered monad.
 This would look something like the following:

 ```haskell